qrdate/qrdate/README.md

 # QR Date (QR Time)

-This is the reference implementation for the first version of [QR Date](https://qrdate.org), a trusted timestamp inside a QR code that you can use to verify the date in (near-) real-time photojournalism, photo/video uploads and live streams.
+This is the reference implementation for the first version of [QR Date](https://qrdate.org), a signed timestamp inside a QR code that you can use to verify the date in (near-) real-time photojournalism, photo/video uploads and live streams.

 ### What is it for?